laxeye/zga/README.md

 Otherwise you may install dependencies to existing conda environment:

-`conda install "python>=3.6" fastp "spades>=3.12" unicycler checkm-genome dfast bbmap blast biopython nxtrim "mash>=2" flye minimap2 racon "samtools>=1.9"`
+`conda install "python>=3.8" fastp "spades>=3.12" unicycler checkm-genome bakta bbmap blast biopython nxtrim "mash>=2" flye minimap2 racon "samtools>=1.9" megahit`

 Of course, it's possible to use *another ways* even compile all tools from source code.
 In this case you should check if binaries are in your '$PATH' variable.

-#### DFAST database download
+#### bakta database download

-After installation DFAST downloads some basic databases.
-It's recommended to download more databases using *dfast_file_downloader.py* command-line script:

-Run `dfast_file_downloader.py -h` to see available databases and options.

-Default databases may be donloaded with `dfast_file_downloader.py --protein dfast --cdd Cog --hmm TIGR`

-Soon auto-download of databases during installation with conda will be available.

-If You want to use more databases You need to edit DFAST configuration file and provide it to ZGA with `--dfast-config` option.
+After installation you need to download bakta database, please read [detailed instructions](https://github.com/oschwengers/bakta?tab=readme-ov-file#database-download).
+Shortly you need to run:

+`bakta_db download --output <output-path> --type [light|full]`

 ### Operating systems requirements

-ZGA was tested on Ubuntu 18.04, 19.10 and 20.04.
+ZGA was tested on Ubuntu 18.04, 19.10, 20.04, 22.04 and EndeavourOS.
 Most probably any modern 64-bit Linux distribuition is suitable.

 Your feedback on other OS is welcome!